-Enter your wages, salaries, and fees for personal services with the employer who maintains your 403(b) account 35,000 0 3.
+1. Enter your wages, salaries, and fees for personal services with the employer who maintains your 403(b) account \$ 35,000 2.
+Enter taxable accident and health insurance payments \$ 0 3.
 Enter nondeductible moving expense payments or reimbursements paid by your employer \$ 0 4.
 Enter the value of nonqualified stock options that are includible in your gross income in the year received \$ 0 5.
 Enter elective deferrals (payroll reductions) \$ 2,800 6.
 Enter amounts contributed by your employer to a cafeteria plan on your behalf \$ 0 7.
 Enter amounts contributed at your election by your employer to an eligible 457 plan on your behalf \$ 0 8.
 Enter the value of any qualified transportation fringe benefits \$ 0 9.
 Add lines 1 through 8.
-This is your $\ensuremath{\textbf{compensation}}$ for the current year $\ .$ \$ 37,800
+This is your ${\bf compensation}$ for the year $$. $$. \$ 37,800

-- Certain taxable accident and health insurance payments, - Moving expense payments or reimbursements paid by your employer, if such payments are not deductible by you, - The value of nonqualified stock options granted to you that are includible in your gross income in the year granted, - · Elective deferrals, - Amounts contributed or deferred (at your election) by your employer under a cafeteria plan or an eligible section 457 plan, and - The value of qualified transportation fringe benefits.
+- · Wages, salaries, and fees for personal services with the employer maintaining the plan, even if excludable as foreign earned income. - · Certain taxable accident and health insurance payments, - · Moving expense payments or reimbursements paid by your employer, if such payments are not deductible by you, - The value of nonqualified stock options granted to you that are includible in your gross income in the year granted, - · Elective deferrals, - Amounts contributed or deferred (at your election) by your employer under a cafeteria plan or an eligible section 457 plan, and - The value of qualified transportation fringe benefits.